 Encrypt Network Traffic

 Looker strongly recommends encrypting network traffic between the Looker application and your database.
-Consider one of the options described here.
+Consider one of the options described in our documentation on enabling secure database access.

 Create a Looker User